rakeshnayak360/emiCalculator/README.md

 # emiCalculator
 This is a EMI Calculator application built using ReactJs, Hooks and Redux.
-This is the very basic Redux application specially for beginners like me.
+This is the very basic React application specially for beginners like me.
 I hope this will be helpful for many beginners.
+I have refered many tutorials/free courses for this implementation.

 I have implemented <a href="https://www.highcharts.com/" target="_blank">Highchart</a> for this application.